 sudo systemctl enable --now unattended-upgrades

-Common Vulnerabilities and Exposures (CVE) is a list of publicly disclosed cybersecurity vulnerabilities.
-Here’s how administrators can use command-line tools to monitor and respond to CVEs effectively:
+Common Vulnerabilities and Exposures (CVE) are publicly disclosed cybersecurity vulnerabilities.
+Monitor and respond to CVEs using these tools:

 sudo apt install debian-goodies